 Under this RM, the project area must not have been in a forest landcover for a period of at least ten years prior to the start date or must have been affected by a natural disturbance within the past 10 years that resulted in the forest canopy cover levels of live trees within the project area being less than 25 percent, as assessed on the project start date.
-It is understood that recently disturbed areas may have canopy cover levels greater than 25 percent in need of reforestation.
-Regardless of whether these areas are reforested or not during the planting effort, areas of contiguous forest canopy cover in excess of 4,356 square feet (1/10th acre) must be excluded from the project area.
+To ensure quantification of additionally sequestered stocks is conservative, the project's projected increases in carbon stocking are adjusted to account for stock changes associated with trees on the project area at the time of confirmation that would have grown on the site (e.g., pre-existing trees) regardless of whether the project had been initiated, as further described for estimating baseline carbon stocks in Section 5.1.